MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

     using Windows.Storage.Streams;
 ```

-4. Open the MainPage.xaml file
+4. Open the MainPage.xaml file.
-5. Find the code marked with the title of this step ("\<!-- Step 2: Basic inking with InkCanvas -->")
+5. Find the code marked with the title of this step ("\<!-- Step 2: Basic inking with InkCanvas -->").
-6. Uncomment the following line:
+6. Uncomment the following line.

 ``` xaml
     <InkCanvas x:Name="inkCanvas" />